SSWConsulting/SSW.Rules.Content/rules/useful-information-on-changes/rule.md

 Figure: OK example - What was done is clear, but both editor and reviewer may spend too much time on the description of such simple changes
 :::

-Try to make generic comments that objectively summarizes your changes.
+Try to make generic comments that objectively summarize your changes.
 This way the reviewer will know what to expect and confirm the changes by looking at the file diffs.

 ::: greybox
 **PR title:** Update Rule “meaningful-pbi-titles/rule”